Kusel: Sons and daughters of the town

 A forester and zoologist, known above all as an entomologist and arachnologist, Koch, who was Wilhelm Daniel Joseph Koch’s brother, worked as a forester in several places in Bavaria and Austria, while on the side working as an avid collector of spiders (so much so that he was nicknamed Spinnenkoch, Spinne being the German word for “spider”).
 Moreover, he also put together collections of birds and beetles.
 All his collections met with great regard.
-Koch bequeathed them to the Universities of Munich and Erlangen.
+Koch bequeathed them to the Ludwig-Maximilians-Universität München and the University of Erlangen.
 Also by Koch were two important scientific works: Crustaceen, Myriapoden und Arachniden, ein Beitrag zur deutschen Fauna, 40 issues from 1835 to 1844, and Die Arachniden, getreu nach der Natur abgebildet und beschrieben in 16 volumes with 543 coloured tables, Nuremberg 1831-1849.